grandma-collaboration/icare/docs/user_guide/index.md

 :-------------------------:|
 ![](./img/1.png)  |

 Step 2.
 Now that you are on IAM's login page, choose the method of your choice: Google or EDUGain.
-Soon, you'll also be able to login with a normal IAM account, not necessarily through Google or EDUGain.
-That feature actually already works, but was deactivated for testing purposes.
-It will be reactivated if some users to not have access to either Google or EDUGain.
-Please contact us if that's the case !
+If you are not able to use one of these methods to authenticate, please contact us to discuss alternatives.

 IAM login             |
 :-------------------------:|